On May 4, 1922, the Junior League of Dallas began with 40 women determined to make a difference in our city.

 Bringing Our History to Life

-This fall, the League will host an interactive exhibit of our history and impact on Dallas at the Hall of State at Fair Park during the State Fair of Texas.
-This exhibit is presented through a generous donation from Sewell Automotive Companies.
-Members will be invited to volunteer as exhibit docents.
+This fall, the League hosted an interactive exhibit of our history and impact on Dallas at the Hall of State at Fair Park during the State Fair of Texas.
+This exhibit was presented through a generous donation from Sewell Automotive Companies.
 Read more about the exhibit here.

 Centennial Celebration Week

-Get ready for a weeklong Centennial Celebration with the Milestones Luncheon on April 21 and the Centennial Gala on April 23.
-This September, we’ll announce our Milestones Luncheon speaker and Centennial Gala theme.
-Mark your calendars now.
+Get ready for a weeklong Centennial Celebration with the Centennial Milestones Luncheon on April 21 and the Centennial Gala on April 23, both at the Hilton Anatole Hotel.
+Mark your calendars and purchase tickets now.

 Centennial Project: Juanita J. Craft Civil Rights House